justjake/drc-sim-keyboard/README.md

 1. install requirements for drc-sim.py
   - make sure you have libavcodec-dev
 1. run drc-sim.py and enjoy flailing around trying to get the Wii U to do something.

+## software architecture

+I want to have pluggable control schemes for quick reconfiguration.
+`Control` implements functions for all the Wii U's inputs.
+We'll read the nice public API and from that produce a packed InputData instance in binary.

 ## Inspiration